sindresorhus/public-ip/readme.md

 ### publicIp.v4([options])
 ### publicIp.v6([options])

 Returns a `Promise` which resolves to your public IPv4 or IPv6 address.
-Will reject on error or timeout.
+Rejects on error or timeout.
 A `.cancel()` method is available on the promise, which can be used to cancel the request.

 #### options